u8542062435-boop/server_documentation/README.md

 If DNS fails, we must configure BIND or Samba internal DNS.

+Edit smb.conf adding:
+dns forwarder = <ip of the other server>

 on /etc/resolv.conf each server must contain local DNS server

 nameserver 127.0.0.1